What Master’s in Criminal Justice Degree is Right For You? [Comparison Guide]

 Choosing Your Program

-Whatever program you select, following are some of the attributes you may wish to prioritize when evaluating your criminal justice master’s degree options:
+Whatever program you select, the following are some of the attributes you may wish to prioritize when evaluating your criminal justice master’s degree options:

 - Leadership development is emphasized in the curriculum.